 - Local hyperthermia: Heat is applied to a small area or directly to a tumor through microwaves, radiofrequency, and ultrasound.
-For external treatment, applicators are placed on or inside the patient in the appropriate target area and the tumor is heated through the energy source.
-In the case of tumors located deep inside the body, such as the prostate, heat is delivered to the tumors through probes placed in the specified area. - Regional hyperthermia: Heat is applied to large tissue areas, such as a body cavity, an organ, or a limb, where the entire area or region is targeted and treated using microwave or radiofrequency energy that raises the temperature in the area, which may be "seeded" with tumor cells.
+For external treatment, applicators are placed on, or inside, the patient in the appropriate target area and the tumor is heated through the energy source.
+For tumors located deep inside the body, such as the prostate, heat is delivered to the tumors through probes placed in the specified area. - Regional hyperthermia: Heat is applied to a large area, such as a body cavity, organ, or limb, which is targeted and treated using microwave or radiofrequency energy.
+This raises the temperature in the area, which may be "seeded" with tumor cells.

 Hyperthermia treatment technology has been approved by the U.S. Food and Drug Administration to treat malignant tumors on the surface of the body (superficial) or deep in the body (interstitial).
-Hyperthermia is used for cancers of the skin such as melanoma, or squamous and basal cell carcinomas, some of which have recurred after conventional treatment.
+Hyperthermia is used for cancers of the skin such as melanoma and squamous and basal cell carcinomas, which may have recurred after conventional treatment.
 In addition, it is used for select cancers of the rectum, prostate, and cervix.
 It is covered by most insurances and Medicare.